A quasi-star is born: formation and evolution of accreting quasi-stars as a pathway to Little Red Dots at non-zero metallicity: Results

-For models with $\dot{M}_{\rm gain,max} = 0.1~\Msun/\mathrm{yr}$, the GRI occurs somewhat later ($\tgri \sim 0.36 $ Myr) and at a lower mass ($\mgri \sim 3.6 \times 10^4$ \msun), but the total QS lifetime is similar to that of models with $\dot{M}_{\rm gain,max} = 1~\Msun/\mathrm{yr}$.
-The main estimation is that QSs are expected to last at most $\simeq 10^7$ to $10^8~\mathrm{yr}$ (see Appendix~\ref{app:lifetime_qs}).
-For comparison, the lifetime of the non accreting QS models from \cite{santarelli2026evolutionary} is estimated to be 30--40~Myr, that is consistent with our results.
+For models with $\dot{M}_{\rm gain,max} = 0.1~\Msun/\mathrm{yr}$, the GRI occurs somewhat later ($\tgri \sim 0.349 $ Myr) and at a lower mass ($\mgri \sim 3.5 \times 10^4$ \msun), but the maximum QS lifetime is similar to that of models with $\dot{M}_{\rm gain,max} = 1~\Msun/\mathrm{yr}$.
+The main estimation is that QSs are expected to last no more than $\simeq 10^7$ to $10^8~\mathrm{yr}$ (see Appendix~\ref{app:lifetime_qs}).
+For comparison, the lifetime of the non accreting QS models from \cite{santarelli2026evolutionary}, that attain a final value of $M_{\rm BH}/M_{\rm QS}\simeq 0.5$, is estimated to be 30--40~Myr, that is consistent with our results.
 The expected lifetime of the QS progenitors depends on the mass gain rate but, as an order of magnitude approximation, it is 100--1000 times shorter than QS lifetime.
 For a more quantitative comparison between all QS models, see Appendix~\ref{app:relevant_quant} and the table therein.
 Note also that the case with $\dot{M}_{\rm gain,max}=0.01$ \Msun/yr did not reach the GRI and was stopped earlier for numerical reasons.

+We note that the assumption on the initial BH mass could lead to an overestimation of the QS lifetime.
+As shown in Fig.~\ref{fig:kipp_1}, if the true initial BH mass is in the order of $\sim 100$~\Msun\ then the QS lifetime can be overestimated by about $\lesssim 0.1$~Myr, that represent at most 1\% of our upper limit estimates of the QS lifetime.
+In another case, if the true newborn BH mass is $\sim1000$~\Msun, corresponding to $\sim10\%$ of the QS mass at $t_{\rm GRI}$, then the QS lifetime will be overestimated on the order of $\lesssim 1$~Myr.